| |

 stunning artworks.
 The exhibition re-examines the world of the maharajas

+and their extraordinarily rich culture.
 The word maharaja¸ or “great king”

 recalls a turbaned and bejeweled ruler with absolute authority and